-The luminosities at which pulsations have been detected in the X-ray emission of XSS J12270-4859 and PSR J1023+0038 correspond to mass accretion rates of $\dot{M} \approx L_X R{NS}/(GM{NS}) = (2 3)\times10^{13}$ g s-1.
+The luminosities at which pulsations have been detected in the X-ray emission of XSS J12270-4859 and PSR J1023+0038 correspond to mass accretion rates of $\dot{M} \approx L_X R{NS} / (G M{NS}) =$ $(2-3) \times 10^{13}$ g s-1.
 The approximate model of GL79 would give a magnetospheric radius at these very low mass accretion rates that is ~3 times larger than the corotation radius, thus requiring the extreme outflows invoked by Papitto et al. (2015) and Archibald et al. (2015) to allow for (at least) some residual accretion and X-ray pulsations.
-According to WG97 calculations, the magnetospheric radius is still significantly smaller than the corotation radius even at mass accretion rates as low as ~2- $3\times10^{13}$ g s-1.
-In case the NS is endowed with a large inclination angle ( $\chi \gtrsim 60-70$ deg), the magnetospheric radius is further reduced compared to the GL79 approach (even though this parameter is more effective at reducing the magnetospheric radius toward higher mass accretion rates; see Fig. 2).
-Under these assumptions, little to no outflows would thus be required to explain the pulsations at the very low X-ray luminosities recorded from XSS J12270-4859 and PSR J1023+0038 in the high mode of the sub-luminous-disk state.
+According to WG97 calculations, the magnetospheric radius is still significantly smaller than the corotation radius even at mass accretion rates as low as $\sim 2-3 \times 10^{13} \,\mathrm{g \, s^{-1}}$.
+In case the NS is endowed with a large inclination angle ($\chi \gtrsim 60-70 \,\mathrm{deg}$), the magnetospheric radius is further reduced compared to the GL79 approach (even though this parameter is more effective at reducing the magnetospheric radius toward higher mass accretion rates; see Fig. 2).
+Under these assumptions, little to no outflows would thus be required to explain the pulsations at the very low X-ray luminosities recorded from XSS J12270-4859 and PSR J1023+0038 in the high mode of the sub-luminous-disk

 For all computations in Fig. 2 we have assumed that the inclination angle also determines the effective dipole magnetic moment of the NS estimated through Eq.
-21 and a spin period derivative of $5.39\times10^{-21}~{\rm s~s^{-1}}$ , as observationally measured in the case of PSR J1023+0038 (Archibald et al. 2013).
+(21) and a spin period derivative of $5.39 \times 10^{-21} \, \mathrm{s \, s^{-1}}$, as observationally measured in the case of PSR J1023+0038 (Archibald et al. 2013).
 These results are thus equally applicable to the case of XSS J12270-4859, as the spin period of the NS hosted in this system is virtually identical to that of PSR J1023+0038 and also the spin period derivatives of the two systems are fairly similar (Roy et al. 2015).

-Interestingly, some evidence for a large inclination angle (>60 deg) between the rotation and magnetic axis of the NS in XSS J12270-4859 was provided by Papitto et al. (2015), using also the results published by de Martino et al. (2014).
+Interestingly, some evidence for a large inclination angle (>60 deg) between the rotation and magnetic axis of the NS in XSS J12270-4859 is provided by Papitto et al. (2015), using also the results published by de Martino et al. (2014).
 This makes our application of the W97 prescription for the magnetospheric radius calculation at large inclination angles promising for transitional millisecond pulsars in general.